 RDP port forwarding maps the port on your public IP address (router’s IP) to the port and IP of the computer you want to access.
 Port forwarding allows you to anything you want to do on your PC remotely, as though you were using the PC itself.

 The precise steps for enabling port depend on which router you are using.
-For example, setting up RDP port forwarding on a TP-Link router is slightly different from configuring it on an Asus router.
+For example, setting up RDP port forwarding on a TP-Link router differs slightly from configuring it on an Asus router.
 But the general steps remain the same.